-When you invest your money, you might buy stocks, bonds, or other investments that generate income for you.
-Universities (and colleges in the US), as well as religious organizations, retirement funds, and other institutions put billions in these same kinds of investments to generate income to help run their institutions.
+When you invest your money, you might buy stocks, bonds or other investments that generate income for you.
+Universities, as well as religious organisations, superannuation funds, and other institutions put billions in these same kinds of investments to generate income to help run their institutions.

-We want institutional leaders to immediately freeze any new investment in fossil fuel companies, and divest from direct ownership and any commingled funds that include fossil fuel public equities and corporate bonds within 5 years.
+We want institutional leaders to immediately freeze any new investment in fossil fuel companies, and divest from direct ownership and any commingled funds that include fossil fuel public equities within 5 years.

 Stopping fossil fuel infrastructure projects are important.
-Coal plants cause asthma and dump mercury into the air and water; fracking fluid can leak into groundwater and make people sick; pipelines can leak, and so on.
-We can and should stand with people on the front lines of these fights to stop projects like the Keystone XL pipeline, that would destroy communities and the planet, and contribute to climate change.
+Coal plants cause asthma and dump mercury into the air and water; fracking fluid can leak into groundwater and make people sick; port expansions in the Great Barrier Reef will cause huge amounts of damage, and so on.
+We can and should stand with people on the front lines of these fights to stop projects like the Abbot Point port expansion and Whitehaven’s Maules Creek Mine, that will destroy communities and the planet, and contribute to climate change.

-But, we can’t stop global warming one pipeline, coal plant, or fracking well at a time – the numbers just don’t add up.
-At the same time that we’re working hard to stop these destructive projects, we need to loosen the grip that coal, oil, and gas companies have on our government and financial markets, so that we have a chance of living on a planet that looks something like the one we live on now.
-It’s time to go right to the root of the problem – the fossil fuel companies themselves – and make sure they hear us in terms they might understand, like their share price.
+But, we can’t stop global warming one port, coal plant or fracking well at a time–the numbers just don’t add up.
+At the same time that we’re working hard to stop these destructive projects, we need to loosen the grip that coal, oil and gas companies have on our government and financial markets, so that we have a chance of living on a planet that looks something like the one we live on now.
+It’s time to go right at the root of the problem–the fossil fuel companies themselves–and make sure they hear us in terms they might understand, like their share price.

 Top 5 Coal companies